Robust Energy System Design via Semi-infinite Programming: Limitations of the Feasibility Time-Step Heuristic

-Finally, we introduce a lifting approach to improve the computational performance of the RESD approach that is applicable if the lower level is a convex problem, i.e., the operational problem is convex.
-The motivation for this reformulation is that solving \ref{ESIP} using the ESIP algorithm proposed by \cite{djelassiGlobalSolutionSemiinfinite2021}, which is based on the \cite{blankenshipInfinitelyConstrainedOptimization1976} algorithm, proved to be computationally slow in our preliminary investigations.
-Specifically, we found that the majority of the CPU time to solve the ESIP was spent on the solution of the embedded optimization problem \ref{MAXMIN}, which is equivalent to the semi-infinite existence constraint of \ref{ESIP}, i.e., $\forall \mathbf{y}\in \mathcal{Y}_{ref} [ \exists \ \mathbf{z}\in \mathcal{Z}_{epi}(\mathbf{x}, \mathbf{y}): g_{e}(\mathbf{x}, \mathbf{y}, \mathbf{z}) \le 0]$.
+Finally, we introduce a lifting approach to improve the computational performance of the RESD approach that is applicable if the lower-level problem is convex, i.e., the operational problem is convex.
+The motivation for this reformulation is that solving \eqref{ESIP} using the ESIP algorithm proposed by \cite{djelassiGlobalSolutionSemiinfinite2021}, which is based on the \cite{blankenshipInfinitelyConstrainedOptimization1976} algorithm, proved to be computationally slow in our preliminary investigations.
+Specifically, we found that the majority of the CPU time to solve the ESIP was spent on the solution of the embedded optimization problem \eqref{MAXMIN}, which is equivalent to the semi-infinite existence constraint of \eqref{ESIP}, i.e., $\forall \mathbf{y}\in \mathcal{Y}_{ref} [ \exists \ \mathbf{z}\in \mathcal{Z}_{epi}(\mathbf{x}, \mathbf{y}): g_{e}(\mathbf{x}, \mathbf{y}, \mathbf{z}) \le 0]$.

-The lifting approach described in \cite{diehlLiftingMethodGeneralized2013} allows us to reformulate \ref{MAXMIN} as a single-level nonlinear program (NLP).
-To this end, we first reformulate \ref{MAXMIN} as a SIP by writing its epigraph reformulation with the auxiliary variable $\phi$ \citep{steinBilevelStrategiesSemiinfinite2003}:
+The lifting approach described in \cite{diehlLiftingMethodGeneralized2013} allows us to reformulate \eqref{MAXMIN} as a single-level nonlinear program (NLP).
+To this end, we first reformulate \eqref{MAXMIN} as a SIP by writing its epigraph reformulation with the auxiliary variable $\phi$ \citep{steinBilevelStrategiesSemiinfinite2003}:

-We then employ the lifting method \citep{diehlLiftingMethodGeneralized2013} to reformulate \ref{EmbeddedSIP} into the NLP
+We then employ the lifting method \citep{diehlLiftingMethodGeneralized2013} to reformulate \eqref{EmbeddedSIP} into the NLP

 with Lagrange multipliers $\boldsymbol{\lambda}$ and $\boldsymbol{\mu}$ and

 Note that $\nabla_{\mathbf{z}} \phi = 0$ and by substituting $\phi$ in the objective function using $ \phi = \mathcal{L}(\mathbf{x},\mathbf{y},\mathbf{z}, \boldsymbol{\lambda}, \boldsymbol{\mu})$ we end up with the single-level problem: